 A girlfriend of mine makes this fantastic chocolate cake.
 Every time we go to visit she makes this cake.
 It’s just so yummy and so versatile.
 You can use this recipe to make a cake or lots of cupcakes.
 This recipe makes a very large cake so next time I think I’ll halve the recipe.
 My girlfriend got this recipe off the internet a few years ago and doesn’t know the original source.
 I’ve had a look and can’t find it either so I’m sorry but I can’t give credit where credit is due.
 Apparently it’s also called a wartime cake as it uses items that were available through wartime rations.

 This cake is so easy my two year old pretty much made this cake.
 Another great thing with there being no eggs or diary means we can eat the cake straight form the bowl.
 I love licking the spoon.
 Though I have a little one who gets first dibs now of course.
-This cake also latests for days and days (if it lasts that long!) the upside of not using dairy/ eggs.
+This cake also lasts for days and days (if it lasts that long!) the upside of not using dairy/ eggs.

 2 cups white sugar